torstein-vik/zophie/PLANNING.md

 - The category of metric spaces
 - The category of simplicial sets

+Add:
 - Some properties that topological spaces can have, for example Hausdorff, compact, connected, metrizable
-- Some properties that morphisms of topological spaces can have, for example being closed, being surjective
+- Some properties that morphisms of topological spaces can have, for example being closed, being surjective, begin an epimorphism

 #### Various categories of rings